systemcarl/weblog/articles/devlogs/blank/markdown-parser.md

     (which is actually [just a template]), making it easy to manage with the deployed [configuration].

-Since the articles files are meant to be human-readable, easy to edit, and
+Since the article files are meant to be human-readable, easy to edit, and
     meant to be universally compatible,
 I wrote the content in [Markdown].
 The simplest option would have been to just link to the source Markdown files,